-Except as specified below, AASHTO's Guide Specifications for Structural Design of Sound Barriers and the Department's Structures Design Guidelines shall be used for the structural design; however, the designer shall also refer to the Department Specifications, Section 534, the 5200 Series of the Design Standards, and the Structures Design Office's Sound Barrier Evaluation Criteria for specifications and general design requirements, the Structures Manual, Volume 3 for guidance in the preparation of the drawings and the Structures Detailing Manual for conformance in detailing.
+Except as specified below, AASHTO's Guide Specifications for Structural Design of Sound Barriers shall be used for the structural design; however, the designer shall also refer to the Department Specifications, Section 534, the 5200 Series of the Design Standards, and the Structures Design Office's Structures Manual, Volume 6, Chapter 2, Sound Barrier Evaluation Criteria for specifications and general design requirements, the Structures Manual, Volume 3 for guidance in the preparation of the drawings and the Structures Detailing Manual for conformance in detailing.

-All sound barrier walls in the State of Florida shall be designed for a minimum wind velocity of 110 mph.
+All sound barrier in the State of Florida shall be designed for a minimum wind velocity of 110 mph.
 If the sound barriers are not located on other structures, the wind pressures shown in Table 1-2.1.2.C (Exposure B2) of the referenced AASHTO Guide Specifications shall be used.
-If the sound barriers are located on bridge structures, retaining walls, or traffic barriers, the wind pressures shown in Table 1-2.1.2.D (Exposure C) of the referenced AASHTO Guide Specifications shall be used.
+If the noise barriers are located on bridge structures, retaining walls, or traffic barriers, the wind pressures shown in Table 1-2.1.2.D (Exposure C) of the referenced AASHTO Guide Specifications shall be used.
 For sound barriers located on embankments and structures, the height zone shall be determined by using the elevation of adjoining ground as being the approximate elevation of the original ground surface prior to embankment construction.

 For panels, the maximum deflection due to service wind load shall not exceed the lesser of 1/180th of the post spacing or 11⁄2 inch (deflection measured relative to posts).
-For posts or top of barrier, the maximum deflection due to service wind load shall not exceed the lesser of 1/50th of the wall height or 5 inches for sound walls on deep foundations or 3 inches for sound walls founded on shallow foundations, and measured from the following:
+For posts or top of barrier, the maximum deflection due to service wind load shall not exceed the lesser of 1/50th of the barrier height or 5 inches for sound barriers on deep foundations or 3 inches for sound barriers founded on shallow foundations, and measured from the following:

-- 1. Sound barriers on deep foundations: the deflection shall be measured relative to the point of fixity in the soil.
-The lateral displacement at the base of the wall shall not exceed 1 inch. - 2.
-Sound barriers on shallow foundations: the deflection shall be measured relative to the base of the wall system.
+- Sound barriers on deep foundations: the deflection shall be measured relative to the point of fixity in the soil.
+The lateral displacement at the base of the barrier shall not exceed 1 inch. - 2.
+Sound barriers on shallow foundations: the deflection shall be measured relative to the base of the barrier system.

-More restrictive panel and wall deflection limits may be required based on the specific wall system utilized.
+More restrictive panel and barrier deflection limits may be required based on the specific barrier system utilized.
+Design auger cast piles in accordance with Appendix B, Soils and Foundations Handbook.

-Unless approved by the Department, the maximum post spacing for noise wall panels shall not exceed 20'-0".
+Unless approved by the Department, the maximum post spacing for sound barrier panels shall not exceed 20'-0".